-91Anne Menard.
+101Anne Menard.
 "Domestic Violence and Housing: Key Policy and Program Challenges," Violence Against Women 7 no. 6 (2001).

-92 Ohio General Assembly.
+102 Ohio General Assembly.
 Senate.
 Senate Bill No. 134.
 131st General Assembly Regular Session 2014-2015 (March, 24, 2015).

-93 Lynn M. Grosso, letter from Lynn M. Grosso to G. Michael Payton, August 26, 2014.
+103 Lynn M. Grosso, letter from Lynn M. Grosso to G. Michael Payton, August 26, 2014.

-Thoughtfully research and utilize regional analysis of impediments to fair housing choice report.
+- 7) Thoughtfully research and utilize a regional Assessment of Fair Housing report.
 HUD has been moving toward funding regions to research barriers to fair housing choice on a regional level rather than municipal or county level as has been typically done in the past.
-In 2012, the Northeast Ohio Sustainability Communities Consortium Initiative (NEOSCC) was mandated by HUD to conduct an AI in the 12-county region of Northeast Ohio (Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Mahoning, Medina, Portage, Summit, Stark, Trumbull, and Wayne).

-Because of so much variation in communities across the region (Northeast Ohio encompasses everything from a major metropolitan city to rural farmland), the AI must be written and utilized with care.
-The NEOSCC, policy makers, and housing agencies must strategize concrete ways the AI can best be put into practice and what must be done to ensure that municipalities affirmatively further fair housing.

-8) Enforce fair housing laws more vigorously to "affirmatively further fair housing."
+In 2012, the Northeast Ohio Sustainability Communities Consortium (NEOSCC) conducted an AI in the 12-county region of Northeast Ohio (Ashtabula, Cuyahoga, Geauga, Lake, Lorain, Mahoning, Medina, Portage, Summit, Stark, Trumbull, and Wayne).
+Because fair housing issues overlap jurisdictional boundaries, HUD is encouraging consolidated program participants to submit a regional Assessment of Fair Housing and to work together on overcoming factors that contribute to segregation and limit housing choice. - 8) Create a Housing Voucher mobility program to encourage and assist housing voucher participants to move to high opportunity neighborhoods to deconcentrate voucher households.
+A housing voucher mobility program should include a flexible payment standard and security deposit assistance so that voucher holders can afford higher rents in high opportunity neighborhoods.
+Landlords should be recruited to participate in the program in high opportunity neighborhoods. - 9) Encourage the Ohio Housing Finance Agency to prioritize high opportunity neighborhoods when awarding Low Income Housing Tax Credits.
+LIHTC properties are not being used to decrease racial and economic segregation in Cuyahoga County.
+Siting future LIHTC properties in racially integrated, high opportunity neighborhoods will expand housing choice for people in Cuyahoga County. - 10) Enforce fair housing laws more vigorously to "affirmatively further fair housing."
 While having strong laws is important, without vigorous enforcement, housing discrimination will continue.

 Housing discrimination is not always easy to detect.
-Discrimination now often occurs in more subtle forms than before, such as refusing to return telephone calls from individuals with African American dialects or speech patterns, falsely stating that an available dwelling is no longer available, or changing the terms or conditions of a home purchase or rental based on a protected characteristic.
+Discrimination now often occurs in more subtle forms than before, such as not returning telephone calls from individuals with African American dialects or speech patterns, falsely stating that an available dwelling is no longer available, or changing the terms or conditions of a home purchase or rental based on a protected characteristic.
 African American men who have been incarcerated are disparately impacted by denial of housing based on their criminal history after serving their debt to society.
 This discrimination prevents their productive reentry into the community.